johnhenryrussell/DeltaMath_Regents/README.md

 To use the algorithm, you must first prepare your question data in a CSV format.
 The CSV file should contain the following columns: "Problem ID," "Accuracy" "Standard," and "Cluster."
 You can provide one CSV file containing questions for multiple standards, or separate CSV files for each standard.

+**NOTE** - "Cluster" in the code is equivalent to a DeltaMath "module."

 ## Credits

 This algorithm was developed by John Russell for DeltaMath.